 A certificate of sojourning membership does not terminate the membership in the originating meeting.

 TRANSFER OF MEMBERSHIP.
-When a monthly meeting receives a request for transfer from one of its members, the overseers or the meeting on ministry and counsel should carefully inquire into the condition of the member’s religious and temporal affairs.
-If, on such inquiry, it seems proper to do so, the meeting should direct its clerk to issue a minute of transfer and promptly forward it to the monthly meeting to which transfer is desired.
+When a monthly meeting or the yearly meeting receives a request for transfer from one of its members, the relevant Committee on Ministry and Pastoral Care should carefully inquire into the condition of the member’s religious and temporal affairs.
+If, on such inquiry, it seems proper to do so, the meeting should direct its clerk to issue a minute of transfer and promptly forward it to the monthly or yearly meeting to which transfer is desired.
 Transfer minutes for those recorded in the gifts of ministry should so state.
 If objection to a transfer appears, the clerks of the meetings involved should confer.

-When the meeting to which the member wishes to transfer receives the minute, its clerk should refer it to the overseers or the meeting on ministry and counsel.
+When the meeting to which the member wishes to transfer receives the minute, its clerk should refer it to the relevant Committee on Ministry and Pastoral Care.
 Unless objection appears, the meeting should accept and record the Friend as a member.
 Until this is done, the Friend remains a member of the former meeting.
 The clerk of the meeting accepting the transfer should notify the former meeting of that action.
 One or more Friends should be appointed to visit the transferred member and extend a welcome.

 JOINING OTHER DENOMINATIONS.
-If a member wishes to join another religious denomination, the monthly meeting may grant a letter of recommendation and remove the individual’s name from membership.
-When any member has joined another denomination without requesting a letter of recommendation, the monthly meeting should remove the individual’s name from the list of members, the clerk sending notice of this action to the person concerned.
+If a member wishes to join another religious denomination, the monthly or yearly meeting may grant a letter of recommendation and remove the individual’s name from membership.
+When any member has joined another denomination without requesting a letter of recommendation, the monthly or yearly meeting should remove the individual’s name from the list of members, and the clerk should send notice of this action to the person concerned.

 RELEASE FROM MEMBERSHIP.
-When a member requests the monthly meeting to release her or him from membership, the monthly meeting or overseers should appoint Friends to visit (or write to) the member and to inquire sensitively into the matter.
+When a member requests the monthly meeting or yearly meeting to release her or him from membership, the meeting should appoint Friends to visit (or write to) the member and to inquire sensitively into the matter.
 If the member does not reconsider, the meeting should release that Friend from membership.
 The clerk should write to the former member, quoting the minute of release.
 For reinstatement, the applicant must follow the usual order of application for membership.

 DISOWNMENT.
-A monthly meeting should not disown a member until every method of reconciliation has been exhausted.
-Formal complaints against a member should be considered prayerfully by the meeting on ministry and counsel or the overseers.
+Whether at the monthly or yearly meeting level, a meeting should not disown a member until every method of reconciliation has been exhausted.
+Formal complaints against a member should be considered prayerfully by the Committee on Ministry and Pastoral Care.
 A committee appointed to confer with the member should labor in love to try to resolve the problem.
 Care should be taken to distinguish between the deed and the doer.
-If the committee is unable to restore the member to fellowship with the meeting, the matter should be brought before the monthly meeting which will, if it still be unresolved, prepare a minute of disownment.
-The member shall be given a copy of the minute and the membership records corrected accordingly.
+If the committee is unable to restore the member to fellowship with the meeting, the matter should be brought before the monthly meeting or the Yearly Meeting’s Committee on Ministry and Pastoral Care which will, if it still be unresolved, prepare a minute of disownment.
+The member shall be given a copy of the minute and the membership records updated accordingly.

-When there is a review before a quarterly or the yearly meeting, a committee of three should be appointed to represent the meeting from which the appeal is taken.
+A disowned member of a monthly meeting may appeal the disownment to the appropriate regional meeting within six months for a review.
+If the regional meeting upholds the decision of the monthly meeting, the individual can still appeal to the yearly meeting.
+Likewise, a disowned member of NYYM can appeal to Ministry Coordinating Committee and then the yearly meeting.
+When there is a review before a quarterly or the yearly meeting, a committee of three should be appointed to represent the membership body from which the appeal is taken.
 Review may, by common accord, be conducted before a judicious and representative committee appointed by the meeting to which appeal is made rather than before the entire meeting.